DevExpress/testcafe-vue-selectors/README.md

 # DEPREDCATED
 The TestCafe team no longer maintains the `testcafe-vue-selectors` repository.
 If you want to take over the project, we'll be happy to hand it over.
-To contact the team, create a new GitHub issue or email support@devexpress.com.
+To contact the team, create a new GitHub issue.

 ## testcafe-vue-selectors